 Disclaimer: Some affiliate links are placed in this content which means we receive a percentage of the revenue made from purchasing products via those links–at no extra cost to you.
 All of the opinions are our own.
 Thank you for supporting our blog!

-There are about 20 miles of hiking trails inside this 2,689-acre park–one of the most stunning state parks in the state of Georgia!
+Tallulah Gorge is considered one of the most spectacular canyons in the eastern part of the U.S. and there are about 20 miles of hiking trails inside this 2,689-acre park–one of the most stunning state parks in Georgia!

 You’ll find a suspension bridge, backcountry shelters, plenty of waterfalls, an Interpretive Center, and so much more.